celummis/flexssentials/documentation.md

 # Flexssentials SCSS

 This documentation details an overview of the **Flexssentials SCSS** system.
-It offers a comprehensive approach to styling the essentials (layout, colors, typography and spacing) of an application or website.
+It offers a simple and lightweight approach to styling essentials: colors, layout, typography, and spacing.

 ## Getting Started